grpc/grpc.io/content/en/blog/performance-benchmarks-gke.md

     link: https://github.com/jtattermusch
 ---

-[gRPC performance benchmarks] have now been transitioned to run on GKE, with similar results but much increased flexibility.
+[gRPC performance benchmarks][benchmarking] have now been transitioned to run on GKE, with similar results but much increased flexibility.

 ## Background

-gRPC performance testing requires a test driver and workers (one or more clients and a server), as described in [gRPC performance benchmarks].
+gRPC performance testing requires a test driver and workers (one or more clients and a server), as described in [gRPC performance benchmarks][benchmarking].
 Each test may have a different configuration, or _scenario_, that is passed to the driver and specified as a JSON file.
 Previously, the driver was run by the continuous integration process, and the workers were run on long-lived GCE VMs.
 This gave rise to several limitations:

 1. Tests ran sequentially and were difficult to parallelize, since they ran on (the same) fixed VMs.